Are you interested in monetizing your blog? Then you, my friend, need some awesome problem solving money making products

 I’m reminded of an old saying, something along the lines of “the money isn’t in the gold mining, it’s in selling the mining equipment”.

-If you have a great idea but are struggling with startup funds then consider launching a Kickstarter campaign to seed your genius.
+If you have a great idea but are struggling with startup funds then consider launching a well planned Kickstarter campaign to seed your genius.

-So, while this product model won’t be an option for most of us (raising hand), if you have a solution that just needs to get out into the world then consider the software as a service solution.
+While this model won’t be an option for most of us (raising hand), if you have a solution that just needs to get out into the world AND have the stamina and tech savvy to see it through to completion then consider the software as a service solution.

 Product #21: An App| Difficulty: Hard | Price Point: $

 A tech based product option is the App as a product.

-Full disclosure I am NOT well versed in the world of app development but I do know with a good developer this is a viable option if your audience can be well served by an app.
+Full disclosure I am NOT well versed in the world of app development but I do know with a good developer this is a viable option if your audience can be well served by an app AND you have a way to promote it in the first place.

 Hiring a developer to create an app can be worth the investment if you already have an audience and an app would be a great solution to their problem.

 Offering a free app can also introduce you to a totally new audience and give you income from ad revenue.

-Again, this solution isn’t for everyone but it can set you apart from your competition and showcase you to a totally new audience.
+Again, this solution is not for everyone, but it can set you apart from your competition and showcase you to a totally new audience if you have the tech savvy and know how.

 Hole mole!
 4000+ words later I think we’ve covered almost every product imaginable.